arovge/resume/README.md

 ### Pull Requests

 On each pull request, CI will run and make sure that the PDF can be successfully built.
-It will also upload the new PDF to cloud storage and add a comment with a conveinient link to the built PDF for easy viewing.
+It will also upload the new PDF to cloud storage and add a comment with a convenient link to the built PDF for easy viewing.

 When the PR is merged, the PDF is deleted from cloud storage.